fobnail/docs/dev-notes/running-os-in-dlme.md

 ## Tests

-We checked couple configurations in order to run our minimal OS in DLME.
-It is important to build GRUB, Linux kernel and Secure Kernel Loader in such a form that they can work together, which will allow us to achieve our goal.
-For most cases we want to load the following configuration with GRUB.
+We checked a couple of configurations to run our minimal OS in DLME.
+It is essential to build GRUB, Linux kernel, and Secure Kernel Loader in such a form that they can work together, which will allow us to achieve our goal.
+For most cases, we want to load the following configuration with GRUB.

 ```
 menuentry 'secure-boot'{